-For many years, Jackson, WY (Jackson Hole refers to the valley in which Jackson sits) was best known as the setting for the climactic fight scene between Clint Eastwood and Tank Murdock in the film Any Which Way But Loose.
+For many years, Jackson, WY (Jackson Hole refers to the valley in which Jackson sits) was best known as the setting for the climactic fight scene between Clint Eastwood and Jack Wilson in the film Any Which Way You Can.
 A two-fisted town created by trappers during the European beaver hat craze, Jackson later became a dude ranch destination ("Jackson Hole happy hour" lasted from Labor Day through Thanksgiving).
 More recently, Jackson's proximity to the Grand Teton and Yellowstone National Parks has insured a steady flow of tourists.

 While its current status as an outdoors vacation destination is being tarnished by an infestation of the pine borer beetle (and for a time, the Vice President of the United States), the town square in Jackson still attracts a crowd.
 Large elk antler arches curve over the square's four corner entrances, and posing tourists are a constant at all of them.
 When we visited in August, 2007, the weak dollar meant lots of Chinese visitors under the antlers, probably shocked at the fortune in traditional remedies so assembled (as if Americans went to China to find a huge tower made of Viagra tablets).